-Paraquat was more toxic when given by the intraperitoneal (ip) or intravenous (iv) routes with an MLD of approximately 20mg paraquat ion/kg (Table 1), indicating that following oral dosing the compound is poorly absorbed from the gastrointestinal tract (see later).
-The guinea pig and dog (Nagata et al., 1992a) are also more sensitive to systemic administration with a MLD of 2-3mg/kg (Table 2), reflecting poor or incomplete absorption of paraquat from the gastrointestinal tract after oral administration.
-Rabbits given a single iv dose of paraquat at 40 or 80 mg/kg died within 24h, while they survived a single dose of 10mg/kg iv, no lung lesions were seen at these doses (Ilett et al., 1974).
+later).
+The guinea pig and dog (Nagata et al., 1992a) are also more sensitive to systemic administration with a MLD of 2- 3 mg/kg (Table 70.2), reflecting poor or incomplete absorption of paraquat from the gastrointestinal tract after oral administration.
+Rabbits given a single iv dose of paraquat at 40 or 80 mg/kg died within 24 h; while they survived a single dose of 10 mg/kg iv, no lung lesions were seen at these doses (Ilett et al., 1974).
 The vehicle used to administer paraquat can influence lethality in mice.
-For example, paraquat was more toxic when given by the ip or subcutaneous(sc) route in water than in isotonic saline, suggesting that the solvent may influence the absorption from the site of injection and hence the amount delivered to the lung (Drew and Gram, 1979).
+For example, paraquat was more toxic when given by the ip or sc route in water than in isotonic saline, suggesting that the solvent may influence the absorption from the site of injection and hence the amount delivered to the lung (Drew and Gram, 1979).

-The dermal toxicity of paraquat has been studied in rabbits (Table 3).
-The precise technique of application of paraguat to the skin, whether the site of application is open to the air or covered and whether the rabbits are prevented from grooming, affects the findings (Clark et al., 1966; McElligott, 1972).
-Rabbits fitted with restraining collars to reduce grooming the site of application, followed by decontamination of the skin and removal of the collars, showed glossitis, anorexia, weakness and loss of weight with some skin erythema followed by hyperkeratosis and desquamation at the higher doses, indicating that some oral ingestion had still occurred.
-This technique resulted in a MLD following a single application of 236mg paraquat ion/kg.
-If however, the restraining collars were not removed then the erythema and desquamation was mild and the extent of glossitis and hence body weight loss was less.
-Under these conditions the MLD was found to be > 480mg ion/kg, the maximum dose possible to apply in a satisfactory manner (McElligott, 1972).
-Thus when compared to the systemic MLD of 18mg ion/kg (Table 2) indicates that little of the applied dose has been absorbed through intact skin.
-Dermal exposure of rats to paraquat gave an MLD of 80-90mg paraquat ion/kg (Table 3), however these authors (Kimbrough and Gaines, 1970) gave no information on the state of the skin after application, whether the site was occluded or free for the rats to groom.
-The absorption of paraquat across the skin has been reviewed by Smith, (1988) who concluded that paraquat is poorly absorbed by intact skin and raised technical concerns about the validity of the earlier dermal studies reported by Kimbrough and Gaines, (1970).
+The dermal toxicity of paraquat has been studied in rabbits (Table 70.3).
+The precise technique of application of paraquat to the skin, whether the site of application is open to the air or covered and whether the rabbits are prevented from grooming, affects the findings (Clark et al., 1966; McElligott, 1972).
+Rabbits fitted with restraining collars to reduce grooming the site of application, followed by decontamination of the skin and removal of the collars, showed glossitis, anorexia, weakness, and loss of weight with some skin erythema followed by hyperkeratosis and desquamation at the higher doses, indicating that some oral ingestion had still occurred.
+This technique resulted in a MLD following a single application of 236 mg paraquat ion/kg.
+If, however, the restraining collars were not removed, then the erythema and desquamation was mild and the extent of glossitis and hence body weight loss was less.
+Under these conditions the MLD was found to be >480 mg ion/kg, the maximum dose possible to apply in a satisfactory manner (McElligott, 1972).
+Thus, when compared to the systemic MLD of 18 mg ion/kg (Table 70.2).
+It indicates that little of the applied dose has been absorbed through intact skin.
+Dermal exposure of rats to paraquat gave an MLD of 80-90 mg paraquat ion/kg (Table 70.3).
+However these authors (Kimbrough and Gaines, 1970) gave no information on the state of the skin after application, whether the site was occluded or free for the rats to groom.
+The absorption of paraquat across the skin has been reviewed by Smith (1988), who concluded that paraquat is poorly absorbed by intact skin and raised technical concerns about the validity of the earlier dermal studies reported by Kimbrough and Gaines (1970).